 Bring It All Together

 In any upsetting situation, people are expected to get somewhat insane.
 However, there are tons that we can do to keep our spirits up.
-The tips above are practical means to help ease up the misfortune evolved due to this global pandemic.
+The tips above are practical means to help ease the misfortune that evolved due to this global pandemic.